Gwendolyn Graham and Cathy Wood: Investigation

 Wood was charged with one count of second-degree murder and one count of conspiracy to commit second-degree murder.
-She was sentenced to 20 years on each count and has been eligible for parole since March 2, 2005.
-Wood was incarcerated in the minimum security Federal Correctional Institution, Tallahassee in Florida; she was released January 16, 2020 and is expected to live with relatives in South Carolina.
+She was sentenced to 20 years on each count and was eligible for parole on March 2, 2005.
+Wood was incarcerated in the minimum security Federal Correctional Institution, Tallahassee in Florida; she was released January 16, 2020 and is believed to be living with relatives in South Carolina.